Eraph/rakhama.com/content/projects/atari-modernisation-project/bluetooth-peripherals/index.md

 The Unijoysticle is the work of Ricardo Quesada, check out [his page](https://retro.moe/unijoysticle2/) on the Unijoysticle 2 for information on how to get it.
 You can order it directly from him, or use his open source schematics and firmware to assemble one yourself.
 I'm pretty basic so I ordered the premade one.

 ## Installing the Unijoysticle
-- While it can run directly on the power from the DB9 ports, the power draw may interfere with ACSI2STM so external USB power is recommended.
+- While it can run directly on the power from the DB9 ports, I found that the power draw interfered with my ACSI2STM so I have to rely on external USB power.

 ## Using the Unijoysticle
+Coming soon...

 ## Configuring for ST mouse support
+Coming soon...